 The Bank and Mr. Wiseman executed a SERP for the benefit of Mr. Wiseman, effective March 6, 2012.
 Mr. Wiseman's SERP is an unfunded arrangement maintained to provide supplemental retirement benefits for Mr. Wiseman.
 Pursuant to the SERP, if Mr. Wiseman is still employed by the Bank or any of its affiliated entities upon reaching the age of 65, or if before Mr. Wiseman reaches the age of 65, he becomes disabled or there is a change in control of the Bank (each as defined in the SERP), the Bank will commence paying to Mr. Wiseman at age 65 a monthly payment for the remainder of his life in the amount that will be paid from certain annuities fully owned by the Bank.
-At the time of Mr. Wiseman's death, whether before or after reaching the age of 65, Mr. Wiseman's beneficiary will be paid the amount that should have been accrued by the Bank to date under generally accepted accounting principles for the payment of the benefits under the SERP in 120 equal monthly installments.
+At the time of Mr. Wiseman's death, whether before or after reaching the age of 65, Mr.

+Wiseman's beneficiary will be paid the amount that should have been accrued by the Bank to date under generally accepted accounting principles for the payment of the benefits under the SERP in 120 equal monthly installments.
 Mr. Wiseman will not be entitled to any benefit in the event that he ceases to be employed by the Bank or another entity affiliated with the Bank, for any reason other than death, disability or change in control, before he reaches age 65.
 The projected annual retirement benefit is \$245,900.
 The Bank retains the right to sell or surrender the annuities purchased by the Bank to fund the SERP.
 The Bank may establish a rabbi trust and contribute the funds for the SERP to such trust, which will remain subject to the rights of creditors of the Bank.
 The Bank is required to establish such a trust if it sells or surrenders the annuities.

-The Bank and Mr. Miller executed a SERP for the benefit of Mr. Miller, effective December 1, 2015.
-The amount of Mr. Miller's annual benefit is \$170,468 if Mr. Miller's employment is terminated on or after age 65 for any reason other than termination for "cause".
-Cause consists of gross negligence, gross neglect of duty, commission of a felony or gross misdemeanor involving moral turpitude, or fraud, disloyalty, dishonesty or willful violation of any law or significant Company policy committed in connection with Mr. Miller's employment and resulting in an adverse effect on the Company.
-Payments are required to be made monthly for 20 years.
+The Bank executed a SERP with each of Mr. Miller, effective December 1, 2015, and Mr. Shockey, effective May 1, 2020.
+If the employment of either executive is terminated on or after age 65 for any reason other than termination for "cause", they receive the following annual benefit, which is paid monthly for 20 years: Mr. Miller- \$170,468, and Mr. Shockey- \$168,178.
+Cause consists of gross negligence, gross neglect of duty, commission of a felony or gross misdemeanor involving moral turpitude, or fraud, disloyalty, dishonesty or willful violation of any law or significant Company policy committed in connection with the executive's employment and resulting in an adverse effect on the Company.

-If Mr. Miller's employment is terminated after he reaches age 60 or 20 years of service but before age 65, and other than for death or disability, the Company will pay Mr. Miller an amount equal to the Company's accrued liability for the Company's liability to Mr. Miller.
+Under each SERP, if the executive's employment is terminated after he reaches age 60 or 20 years of service but before age 65, and other than for death or disability, the Company will pay the executive an amount equal to the Company's accrued liability for the Company's liability.
 The payments will be made monthly for 20 years.
-The same benefit will be paid to Mr. Miller upon termination due to disability or involuntary termination before age 65, other than for cause or death.
+The same benefit will be paid to the executive upon termination due to disability or involuntary termination before age 65, other than for cause or death.

-If Mr. Miller dies before separation from service and disability, his beneficiary will be entitled to payments of \$170,468 per year for 20 years.
-If Mr. Miller were to retire during 2020, he would be eligible to receive early retirement benefits under his SERP in the amount of \$42,298 annually.
-Mr. Miller will not be entitled to a benefit if he terminates his employment before age 60 or 20 years of service for any reason other than death, disability, or involuntary termination.
+If the executive dies before separation from service and disability, his beneficiary will be entitled to annual payments for 20 years, which equal \$170,468 per year for Mr. Miller and \$168,178 per year for Mr. Shockey.
+If the executive were to retire during 2021, he would be eligible to receive early retirement benefits under his SERP in the annual amount of \$52,873 for Mr. Miller and \$6,010 for Mr. Shockey.
+Neither executive will be entitled to a benefit if he terminates his employment before age 60 or 20 years of service for any reason other than death, disability, or involuntary termination.